Ellen Port: Amateur events

-Open events
+Open and senior events

-For the U.S. Women's Open, Port received an alternate spot at the 1992 U.S. Women's Open before she withdrew from the event.
-As a first-time U.S. Women's Open player, Port was cut during the 1993 U.S. Women's Open.
-Port was also cut at the 1994 U.S. Women's Open and 1996 U.S. Women's Open.
-During these years, Port played at several events in the 1994 LPGA Tour season.
+Port received an alternate spot at the 1992 U.S. Women's Open before she withdrew from the event.
+As a first-time U.S. Women's Open player, Port missed the cut during the 1993 U.S. Women's Open.
+Port also missed the cut at the 1994 U.S. Women's Open and 1996 U.S. Women's Open.

-Competing at the U.S. Senior Women's Open, Port first appeared at the 2018 U.S. Senior Women's Open and finished in 33rd place.
-At additional Senior Women's Open editions, Port was 40th in 2019 and 20th in 2021.
-During the 2021 edition of the Senior Women's Open, Port held the amateur records for the least score during an individual round of golf and after 72 holes.
+Competing at the U.S. Senior Women's Open, her highest finish in the event was 20th place during 2021.
+At that year's Senior Women's Open, Port held the amateur records for the least score during an individual round of golf and after 72 holes.
+Port and her Missourian teammates were tied for 11th at the 2007 USGA Women's State Team Championship.
+She was second at the 2024 Canadian Women's Senior Championship.

 Coaching career

 While at John Burroughs, Port taught physical education and was a coach for multiple sport teams at the school.
 For individual sports, Port was a field hockey coach in early 1990s.
 During the late 1990s, Port continued to teach field hockey while also teaching golf.
 For her golf experience, Port became a golf coach in 1993 for boys before expanding in 2011 to girls.
 At championships held by the Missouri State High School Activities Association, Port won the Class 1A-2A event with the boys team in 1996.
 With the girls team, Port won the 2013 Class 1 event.

 In 2015, Port left John Burroughs to coach the women's golf team at the Washington University in St. Louis.
-With Washington, Port was named the best Division III coach of the Central Region for the 2016-2017 season by the Women's Golf Coaches Association.
-At the 2018 NCAA Division III Women's Golf Championships, Port and her team finished in a tie for tenth place with DePauw University.
+At the 2018 NCAA Division III Women's Golf Championships, her team finished in a tie for tenth place with DePauw University.
 That year, Port left the Washington golf team.

 Honors and personal life

 Port received the Bernice Edlund Award from the Missouri Golf Association in 2011.
-In 2012, Port was inducted into the St Louis Sports Hall of Fame and Missouri Sports Hall of Fame.
+Port won their Senior Women's Player of the Year and Women’s Player of the Year during 2023.
+She was inducted into the St Louis Sports Hall of Fame and Missouri Sports Hall of Fame in 2012.
+With Washington, Port was named the best Division III coach of the Central Region for the 2016–17 season by the Women's Golf Coaches Association.

 She was additionally inducted into a hall of fame by Missouri Golf Association in 2017.
-Port was named Women’s Player of the Year multiple times by the Metropolitan Amateur Golf Association, with her latest being given in 2021.
+Port was named Women's Player of the Year multiple times by the Metropolitan Amateur Golf Association, with her latest being given in 2021.
 She is married and has two children.